Kris-Nale314/better-notes/README.md

 ## 🔮 What's Next?

-Better Notes is both a functional tool and an experimental playground.
+`better-notes` is both a functional tool and an experimental playground.
 Future directions include:

 * Action Items crew for task extraction
 * Meeting Insights crew for participant and decision analysis